This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- In a mixing bowl or cup, combine the 1 cup unsweetened, plain Greek yogurt, 1 ½ tablespoons Greek seasoning, and ½ tablespoon kosher salt.
+- In a mixing bowl or large glass measuring cup, whisk together 1 cup unsweetened, plain Greek yogurt, 1½ tablespoons Greek seasoning, and ½ tablespoon kosher salt.

 - Zest 1 large lemon and add to the yogurt mixture.
 Once the lemon has been zested, roll it on the counter to get the juices flowing and then cut it open, juicing the lemon over the yogurt mixture, using a strainer or juicer to catch the seeds.
 Mix together until the yogurt mixture is well combined.

-- To Bake Chicken: Preheat oven to 400℉ (200℃).
-Place marinated chicken in a baking dish and bake for 15-20 minutes for chicken breast, 35-40 minutes for thighs or drumsticks.
-Let rest for 10 minutes before eating.
+- To Bake Chicken: Preheat oven to 400℉.
+Place the lightly coated marinated chicken into a lightly greased baking dish and bake for 15-20 minutes for chicken breast and 18-25 minutes for thighs.
+Or until the chicken reaches an internal temperature of 165℉ for chicken breasts or 185℉ for chicken thighs.
+Rest for 5-10 minutes before eating.

 Notes